Undergraduate Search Results Page

 The Police Science program was launched in 2004 as part of GW’s College of Professional Studies.
 Law enforcement experts teach our courses.
-Classes are held at GW’s Graduate Education Center, one block from the Virginia Square metro station (orange line) in Arlington, Virginia.
+Classes are held at GW’s Graduate Education Center, one block from the Virginia Square metro station (Orange/Silver lines) in Arlington, Virginia.

 With Capitol Hill nearby and the White House just blocks away, GW is the ideal place to study political science.
 Students in the program benefit from rigorous study as well as ample opportunities to intern on Capitol Hill or at government agencies.
 Part of the social and behavioral sciences discipline in the Columbian College of Arts and Sciences, the program examines politics in depth on both a national and international scale.

 Psychology is one of the most popular majors at GW and the second largest undergraduate program in the Columbian College of Arts and Sciences.
 As part of the social and behavioral sciences division within the school, students are exposed to basic psychological theory.
 They develop research skills and learn how to approach issues within communities and societies.

 GW is one of only a handful of schools that offers the full array of public health opportunities for our students; you can major or minor in Public Health, or take advantage of our five-year BS/MPH dual-degree program.
 Of course, all students may take Public Health classes even if you are not enrolled in one of our programs.
 Students must apply to our programs.